Kwagei/week-2-youtube/README.md

-# Create a youtube home page with all of the features
+# Create a youtube home page with all of its features in desktop view.